 Galerie des Chimères

 The Grand Gallery, also known as the Chimeras Gallery (Galerie des Chimères) connects the South and North towers.
-In the mid-19th century, Viollet-le-Duc placed there a group of chimeras which did not exist in the Middle-Ages.
+In the mid-19th century, Viollet-le-Duc placed there a group of chimeras that did not exist in the Middle Ages.

 The Towers of Notre-Dame

 The towers are not exactly identical.
 The North tower is slightly stronger and larger than the South Tower.

-It seems that from medieval documents it was planned to crown the towers by spires.
+It seems that from medieval documents it was planned to crown the towers with spires.
 During its restoration of Notre-Dame in the mid-19th century, architect Viollet-le-Duc did not follow the initial project and Notre-Dame was left without spires.
 Both towers reach a height of 69 metres.